 - Forth, get your TIMS.

-To get Annapurna Sanctuary permit;
+To get the Annapurna Sanctuary Permit;

 - Second, fill in the form

-- Third, hand the filled form, passport, two photos and NRP 3000/US$27 pp.(paid only in Nepalese Rupee) at the counter.
+- Third, hand the form, passport, two photos, and NRP 3000/US$22 per person (paid only in cash in Nepalese Rupee) at the counter.

 - Forth, get your permit.